Railways in Melbourne: Non-electrified lines

-Stony Point line services operate as shuttles from Frankston station with passengers to and from Flinders Street required to change trains.
-It is the only non-electrified line operated by Metro Trains, with services being operated using Sprinter diesel multiple units leased from V/Line.

-Wyndham Vale (Geelong line) services are operated by V/Line and depart from Southern Cross, but are within the metropolitan ticketing zone.
-Wyndham Vale/Geelong trains also stop at Ardeer and Deer Park, along with Tarneit.
-Only Wyndham Vale and Ballarat trains stop at Ardeer, not Geelong trains.
+Melton services are operated by V/Line and depart from Southern Cross, but are within the metropolitan ticketing zone.
+Stony Point services operate as shuttles from Frankston station to Stony Point station.
+It is the only non-electrified line operated by Metro Trains.
+It is operated using Sprinter diesel multiple units leased from V/Line.
+Wyndham Vale services are operated by V/Line and depart from Southern Cross, but are within the metropolitan ticketing zone.